-- Add @profile to the main function. - Run this through the line profiler and see what line(s) cause the most cpu usage.
+- Consider the Python code for computing the area under the curve, auc_serial.py. - Run this through the Scalene profiler and see what line(s) cause the most cpu usage. - Is there any memory usage?

-Profile the diff2d.py code
+Profile the diff2d.py code (optional)

-- Reduce the resolution and runtime in diff2dparams.py, i.e., increase dx to 0.5, and decrease runtime to 2.0. - In the same file, ensure that graphics=False. - Add @profile to the main function - Run this through the line profiler and see what line(s) cause the most cpu usage.
+- Reduce the resolution and runtime in diff2dparams.py, i.e., increase dx to 0.5. and decrease runtime to 2.0. - In the same file, ensure that graphics=False. - Run this through the Scalene profiler and see what line(s) cause the most cpu usage.